Mary, Queen Of... Sex?

 Earlier this week there was quite the commotion over the fact that a major scene had been cut from the version press saw in the spring.
 That scene?
 Oh, you know, just where all the various ladies-in-waiting roam off to various parts of the castle to masturbate after watching Francis' sister consummate her marriage.
 It's cut down considerably, but it's still a slightly-less nude version of something you'd have seen on The Tudors.
 The ridiculously named Kenna scurries off into a dark hallway and you see her tugging up her dress.
-There's a little bit of squirming followed by King Francis slipping up behind her, grabbing her hand and being oh-so-kind as to offer her an assist.
+There's a little bit of squirming followed by King Henry slipping up behind her, grabbing her hand and being oh-so-kind as to offer her an assist.
 For roughly half a second, Kenna is respectful and apologetic and then the two are makin' out like nobody's business.
 In a dimly lit hallway.
 Directly after a massive wedding.
 With guests still roaming the castle.
 Kenna is one classy broad.

 Still.
 I like it.

 Why?
 It's hard to say.
 I guess you could blame it on the fact that most girls like frilly dresses.
 But, it might also be more than that.
 While they certainly overused it, I liked hearing The Lumineers' "Scotland" play over certain scenes.
 It cast a real A Knight Tale-vibe to the episode.
 Meanwhile, the scene of all the girls putting on their make-up and getting ready, along with the slightly Bohemian styles of the girls when they disembark from their carriage, reminded me of Sofia Coppola's Marie Antoinette, except with a duller color palate.